Blackburn railway station: Description

 The station was covered by twin train sheds, an architecturally detailed canopy that covered all platforms.
-In 2000, due to its decaying state it was removed, changing the nature of the station in a £35 million regeneration project.
+In 2000, due to its decaying state, it was removed, changing the nature of the station in a £35 million regeneration project.
 A new building was built on the main island platform.
 The Grade II listed original entrance built in the 1880s, including the station buffet and former booking hall, was retained and refurbished.

 A piece of public artwork by artist Stephen Charnock was also erected at the edge of the platform, which consists of a stainless steel screen depicting Blackburn's industrial past and its more modern life today.
 The images include some of Blackburn's most successful figures and famous visitors such as David Lloyd George (Liberal politician), Mahatma Gandhi (campaigner for Indian independence), Kathleen Ferrier (singer), Barbara Castle (Labour politician), Carl Fogarty (superbike racer), Wayne Hemingway (fashion designer) and Jack Walker (businessman).
 Platform 4, which had previously not been in timetabled use since the 1970s, was reopened for regular services as part of the work.

-In 2003 a police station was opened in the upper floor of the old booking hall, to provide services in the town centre when the town's main police station was replaced by Greenbank police station in Whitebirk.
+In 2003, a police station was opened in the upper floor of the old booking hall to provide services in the town centre when the town's main police station was replaced by Greenbank police station in Whitebirk.

-The station is well connected with public transport in Blackburn, with the Blackburn Boulevard bus station (recently closed and moved to the old market site) was situated directly in front of the station building.
+The station is well connected with public transport in Blackburn; the Blackburn Boulevard bus station (recently closed and moved to the old market site) was situated directly in front of the station building.
 In 2016 a new interchange opened outside the station with frequent buses heading to the new bus station.

 In April 2011, £1.7 million was raised for the construction of a canopy on platform 4 and a lift to the subway below.
 From the refurbishment of the station 10 years earlier, only bus style shelters had been provided with no lift access.

 On 24 October 2011, the rebuild of platform 4 was completed, now boasting a roof matching the one on platforms 1 and 2, lift, heated waiting room and improved flooring.

 New LED departure information display screens have also been installed.

+Facilities

+The station has four platforms.
+The main platform (platforms 1,2 & 3) includes a ticket office, waiting room, toilets and outdoor seating.
+The separate platform 4 has a heated waiting room and outdoor seating.

+All three through platforms are bi-directional, meaning that any service can use any platform; however, most trains are booked on the following platforms:

+The ticket office is staffed throughout the week (06:40-18:00 Mondays to Thursdays, 06:40-19:00 Fridays and Saturdays, 09:10-16:40 Sundays).
+A self-service ticket machine is available for use when the booking office is closed and for collecting pre-paid/advance purchase tickets.
+There is also a station kiosk on the concourse at the front of the station where rail users can purchase refreshments.

 Services

+Northern Trains operates services on three lines: